 Timing of the debate

-The debate will start at 4.30pm and be opened by Helen Jones MP, the Chair of the Petitions Committee.
+The debate will start at 4.30pm and be opened by Liz Twist MP, a member of the Petitions Committee.

 Why is this petition being debated?

 The Petitions Committee has the power to schedule debates on e-petitions in the House of Commons Second Chamber, Westminster Hall.